Restaurant software development company

 1. 01

 We spend time with your floor staff, kitchen team, and management before writing a line of code.
 We map your order flow, POS setup, and the specific breakdown points that cost you revenue or margin.
-Discovery produces a fixed-scope document that defines exactly what we build, at what cost, and in what timeline.
+Discovery produces a fixed-scope document: exactly what we build, at what cost, and on what timeline.

 2. 02

 Restaurant software fails when it's designed for generic workflows rather than your specific service format.
-We design the data model for your table structure, kitchen stations, loyalty mechanics, and multi-location setup if applicable.
+We design the data model for your table structure, kitchen stations, loyalty mechanics, and multi-location setup.
 Architecture decisions made here determine whether the system survives a Friday dinner rush or breaks under load.

 3. 03